braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/react_native/push_notifications.md

 {% tabs %}
 {% tab Expo %}

-Set the `enableBrazeIosPush` and `enableFirebaseCloudMessaging` props to enable push for iOS and Android, respectively.
+Set the `enableBrazeIosPush` and `enableFirebaseCloudMessaging` options in your `app.json` file to enable push for iOS and Android, respectively.
+Refer to the configuration instructions [here](https://www.braze.com/docs/developer_guide/platform_integration_guides/react_native/react_sdk_setup/#step-2-complete-native-setup) for more details.

+Note that you will need to use these settings instead of the native setup instructions if you are depending on additional push notification libraries like [Expo Notifications](https://docs.expo.dev/versions/latest/sdk/notifications/).

 {% endtab %}
 {% tab Android %}